Iron Condor Strategy: High-Probability Income Generation

 TL;DR - Quick Summary

 Iron Condor = Bull put spread + Bear call spread.
 Sell both sides out-of-the-money, collect premium from both.
 Profit if stock stays within your range (between short strikes).
-Best in high IV environments (IV rank >50).
-Target 10-20% ROI per trade with 65-70% win rate.
-Close at 50% profit to optimize returns.
 Max loss is capped by long options.
-Perfect for range-bound markets and generating monthly income.
+The four-leg structure provides defined risk on both sides.

 Calculate Your Iron Condor: See profit zones, breakevens, and Greeks instantly